Tag archive for: staff

 Nicolas Sahuc

-Dietitian
+Registered Dietitian

-Nicolas Sahuc has been a certified dietitian since 2003, specializing in eating disorders.
-He regularly gives seminars to medical interns at our faculty on eating disorders and childhood obesity.
+Nicolas Sahuc has been a registered dietitian since 2003 and specializes in eating disorders.
+He regularly gives seminars to medical residents at our faculty on eating disorders and childhood obesity.

-Donating blood is not rocket science!
+Donating blood isn't rocket science!

-October is here, autumn is well underway, with the All Saints' Day school holidays and Halloween just around the corner.
-To encourage as many people as possible to get involved before and during the All Saints' Day holidays, the EFS teams are playing on the clichés associated with this holiday to prove to as many people as possible that donating blood is not rocket science.
+October is here, fall is in full swing, and with the All Saints’ Day school break, Halloween is just around the corner.
+To encourage as many people as possible to get involved both leading up to and during the All Saints’ Day break, the EFS teams are playing on the stereotypes associated with this holiday to show everyone that donating blood is a piece of cake.

-With school vacations approaching, they remind us that everyone's involvement is essential during October to meet the 1,000 blood donations needed every day in Occitanie.
-Don't let your blood run cold for nothing: the rule is clear during October: donate or die!
-Our friendly vampires are waiting to welcome your gesture of solidarity, with treats to boot.
-Non-donors, we invite you to take advantage of the month of horror to face your fear of needles: there's no point in freaking out when you know that this gesture saves lives.
-Don't hesitate any longer! #ShareYourPower
+With school break approaching, they remind us that everyone’s participation is essential throughout October to meet the need for 1,000 blood donations every day in Occitanie.
+Don’t let your blood run cold for nothing: the rule is clear this October—donate or face a curse!
+Our friendly vampires are waiting to welcome your act of solidarity—with treats to boot.
+Non-donors, we invite you to take advantage of this spooky month to face your fear of needles: there’s no point in getting all worked up when you know this simple act saves lives.
+Don’t wait any longer! #ShareYourPower

-Who can give?
+Who can donate?

 It is recommended that you do not come on an empty stomach and that you drink plenty of fluids before and after donating.